franpanteli/Python-Bootcamp-Module-8-Object-Oriented-Programming-OOP/README.md

    - [5 of 5 OOP - Homework.pdf](Notes%20on%20Videos%20-%20Module%208%20Object-Oriented%20Programming/5%20of%205%20OOP%20-%20Homework.pdf)

 3. **Slides:**
-   This section contains the slides used in the video lectures.
+   this section contains the slides used in the video lectures.
    - [Object-Oriented Programming Slides.pdf](Object-Oriented%20Programming%20Slides.pdf)

 ### To Clone This Repository